 What might seem boring or mundane to you because you live it is new or novel to your donors, the community, and your potential constituents.
 Just think – in addition to driving fundraising, wouldn’t a great benefit be if other potential constituents can see how you helped others in their exact situation?

 Storytelling done well can be the key to expanding your mission and fulfilling more needs.

 As digital storytelling is on the rise, so is the age of visual consumption.
-People need to visually see the impact to believe or even feel it, and creating visual content (think: videos, slide decks, infographics, charts, and diagrams) is an easy way to streamline nonprofit storytelling.
+People need to see the impact to believe or even feel it, and creating visual content (think videos, slide decks, infographics, charts, and diagrams) is an easy way to streamline nonprofit storytelling.